Progroup’s new corrugated sheet board plant is being built in Strykow, Poland. Credit: Progroup AG.

-Progroup’s PW14 Corrugated sheet feeder plant details
+Progroup’s PW14 corrugated sheet feeder plant details

-The new plant will spread across 27,900m² on the existing 229,000m² PW07 plant.
-With an estimated annual production capacity of 825km², it will expand Progroup’s total capacity to 520,000t every year.
+The new state-of-the-art plant is spread across 27,900m² (300,313ft²), adjacent to the existing 229,000m² PW07 plant.
+Both the plants together have an estimated annual production capacity of 825 million square metres per year.

 Progroup’s sustainability practices

-Next Board® corrugated boards consume less energy and raw materials while reducing CO₂ emissions by 26%.
+Next Board corrugated boards consume less energy and raw materials while reducing CO₂ emissions by 26%.

 The company uses high-tech machines to produce 100% recyclable corrugated sheets.

-Progroup product portfolio
+Progroup’s product portfolio

-Progroup’s product offerings include containerboard (CCM), Next Board® and corrugated sheet board.
-The Next Board® and Next Fibre® products are part of the company’s next-generation product line.
+Progroup’s product offerings include containerboard (CCM), Next Board and corrugated sheet board.
+The Next Board and Next Fibre® products are part of the company’s next-generation product line.

 The company offers a range of paper grades through the K-line and SLW-line product lines.
 The products are available in the form of single, double, and triple-wall corrugated boards.